A Student’s Story…

-It was a seven day CYA combined Basic and Intermediate sailing course in the BVI’s, aboard a C&C 41 foot yacht.
-Harbourside, based in Toronto, along with Advantage Boating had booked five strangers and an instructor from Ottawa (Captain Ron Schute) for a week of…well, we were all uncertain of what the week would be like.
+It was a seven day Sail Canada combined Basic and Intermediate sailing course in the BVI’s, aboard a C&C 41 foot yacht.
+Advantage Boating had booked five strangers and an instructor from Ottawa (Captain Ron Schute) for a week of…well, we were all uncertain of what the week would be like.

 Over a welcome drink in Nanny Cay, Tortola, we discovered we had varying degrees of experience, from Lynne who had never really sailed before, to Jean Francois who had bought his first boat last summer, to me who had intermittently raced.
 Our backgrounds were diverse: from hotel owner, nurse, Assistant Deputy Minister, computer guru to product manager.
 Our ages ranged from 30 to 60 something.
 Even our motivation to be on the course varied: from an escape from hectic Toronto to dreams of sailing around the world someday.
 So while we would all learn something about sailing over the next seven days, what kind of experience would we really have?